ddrohan/android-101-labs-as/session5/lab/md/step09.md

 ![](../img/lab5s907.png)

 and then 'Open Database' selecting the database you pulled from the device.
+If everything goes to plan, you should be able to view your database table(s) and their content, as well as the SQL that created the tables.

+Below, we can see a donations table with 3 donations

 ![](../img/lab5s908.png)

+and the corresponding entries in our Android App.

 ![](../img/lab5s909.png)